Beef and Guinness Pot Pies! A celebration in a bowl with puff pastry shamrocks for St. Patrick’s Day!

 Add the beer and beef stock, scraping up any browned bits from the bottom of the pot.
 Bring to a simmer, then cover, transfer to the oven and braise, 30 minutes.

 Add the leeks, carrots and celery to the pot and continue braising, 1 more hour.

 Thaw puff pastry according to package directions.

 Put ramekins on a parchment-lined baking sheet.
 Use your ramekin as a template to cut a circle of pastry 1/2-inch larger than the top.
 Brush the outside edges of each ramekin with the egg wash (egg beaten with a tablespoon of water) then place the dough on top.
 Place the dough, folding over the side, pressing it to make it stick.
+Add shamrock pastry cutouts to top of pies if desired, using egg wash to attach to top of pot pies.
 Brush the dough with egg wash and make 3 slits in the top.
 Sprinkle with sea salt and cracked pepper.

 Bake until the crust is crisp and golden brown, 35 to 40 minutes.
 Let rest about 10 minutes before serving.
 I baked two, and froze the rest of my pot pies (with the pastry on them), covering well.

 You can pull out your frozen pies on a week night when you’re too tired to cook and pop in the oven without thawing, they’ll take about an hour to bake.
 Watch your pastry tops and cover with foil to prevent overbrowning if necessary.